NEONGASHMEN/Yeet/README.md

 # Yeet
 Custom wordlist generator

-NB: CURRENTLY IN BETA STAGE (Currently advised to limit input & welcome to create a pull request)
+NB: CURRENTLY IN BETA STAGE (Currently advised to limit input & welcome to create a pull request) Do check Yeet 2.0, much more efficient program

 Similar to cupp, but incorporates much more robust control over the words generated.
 But currently has issues with memory consumption.